MONA MUR IN CONVERSATION

 "The film ‘Mona Mur in Conversation‘ shows Mona Mur as an impressive musician and artist with a thoughtful, humorous character.
 It reveals how the path of steadfastness is not easy.
 The concept for the film is perfectly realised.
 A green chair against a red background and a screen.
 Pure simplicity, no distractions, and it’s mesmerizing: Mona Mur and her story.
 Her life and work.
 The highs and the lows.
 The beauty.
 Music runs through her in every fibre, breath, rhythm, and in her voice.
 Her body and movements.
 Accented by her smile and sensuality.
 She’s magnetic.
 The live concert in the Galilee church was wonderful.
 A pianist at the grand, electric guitar: brilliant."

-Jan Müller (Reflektor, Tocotronic) sagt:
+Jan Müller (Reflektor, Tocotronic) says: